openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 	ofDrawEllipse (maxBrightnessX, maxBrightnessY, 40,40);
 }
 ```
-Our application locates the bright spot of the laser (which, luckily for us, is the brightest part of the scene) and draws a circle around it.
+Our little application locates the bright spot of the laser (which, luckily for us, is the brightest part of the scene) and draws a circle around it.
+To reproduce *L.A.S.E.R Tag*, we would store the location of these points and render a light-colored trail, suitable for projection.
 Of course, now that we know where the brightest (or darkest) spot is, we can can develop many other interesting applications, such as sun trackers, turtle trackers...

 ![Laser Tag by GRL](images/laser_tag_result.jpg)

 Being able to locate the brightest pixel in an image has other uses, too.
 For example, in a depth image (such as produced by a Kinect sensor), the brightest pixel corresponds to the *foremost point*—or the nearest object to the camera.
-Depending on your installation geometry, this can be extremely useful if you're making an interactive installation that tracks a user's hand.
+This can be extremely useful if you're making an interactive installation that tracks a user's hand.

 ![Not mine](images/kinect-forepoint.jpg)